Jets held scoreless as Jarry shines for Penguins in 3-0 win

 Hellebuyck stopped 29-of-31 shots for the Jets (10-5-1) before a sellout crowd of 15,325 fans at Canada Life Centre.

-After a scoreless first two periods, Zucker opened the scoring 53 seconds into the third.
-The left-winger took a pass from Evgeni Malkin and beat Hellebuyck over his shoulder.
+Zucker opened the scoring 53 seconds into the third period, converting a pretty pass from Evgeni Malkin.
+Guentzel scored into an empty net with 3.5 seconds left.

+“They got the lead early in the third and did a pretty good job of breaking it out and being tough to get through in the neutral zone,” Jets defenceman Josh Morrissey said.
+“Both goalies played well, and it probably could have went either way for a lot of the game.”

 The Jets held a 23-22 shot advantage through the first 40 minutes as both goaltenders held down their respective forts.
 Hellebuyck made a solid save on Pittsburgh's Ryan Poehling in addition to some quick stops on screened shots.